sleijon1/sleijon1.github.io/_posts/2023-12-02-llms-cheeseburgers-tea.markdown

 Say I want to find out the weight range of bowling balls (who doesn't want to know that right?), the following chat ensues:

->Me: How much does the round things way that have holes in them and can be thrown.
+>Me: How much does the round things weigh that have holes in them and can be thrown.
 Sometimes they are yellow.
 >
 >ChatGPT: It sounds like you're describing a type of sports equipment, specifically a tennis ball.
 Tennis balls are typically hollow rubber balls with a felt covering, and they are commonly used in the sport of tennis.
 The weight of a standard tennis ball is around 2 ounces (about 57 grams).